-Attend school and do most school work if they want to;
+- Attend school and do some school work if they want to;

-Demonstrate basic survival instincts and avoid doing serious harm to themselves, others, or property.
+- Demonstrate basic survival instincts, risk awareness, and avoid doing harm to themselves, others, or property.

 It is normal for many teens to be inconsistent, irrational, insensitive to others, self-centered, and childish.
 Screaming or swearing is normal–regard this the same as a toddler temper tantrum.
 Outlandish imagination and ideas are normal in the adolescent phase too.
 These are behaviors that crazy teens grow out of unless something else is holding them back.
 What you’d call troubled behavior, the kind that necessitates mental health treatment, is a matter of degree.

-This is your challenge: How do you tell the difference?
-Troubled teens with mental disorders have the same challenging behaviors as ‘normal’ crazy teens… How do you know if they need serious mental health treatment?
 Look for pervasive patterns of social and behavioral problems that stand out against their peers, patterns which persist or occur in different settings.
-Look back at how long these patterns have been occuring.
-Are the patterns repeating themselves, or are behaviors increasingly worse?
-Do you You your troubled teen is slipping behind and won’t grow out of it.
+Look back at how long these patterns have been occurring.
+Are the ‘crazy’ patterns repeating themselves, or did they start suddenly?

 A sudden change in behavior.

-Others think there is something abnormal about your child. (e.g., your child’s friend comes forward, their teacher calls, other parents keep their children from your child, or someone checks to see if you’re aware of the nature of his or her behaviors).
+- Others have concerns about your child. (e.g., your child’s friend comes forward, their teacher calls, other parents keep their children from your child, or someone checks to see if you’re aware of the nature of his or her behaviors).